Everything You Need to Know About Google My Business Posts

 - Google Maps App – In the navigation under Posts.

-The Product feature is similar to the Services feature and is currently in Beta (at time of publication).
+The Products feature is similar to the Services feature and is currently in Beta (as of our last update).
 This feature gives businesses who are not able to take advantage of product feeds via Google Merchant or Pointy the ability to add current inventory and/or products manually in the GMB dashboard.
+Access to this feature is dependent on your Primary Category selection, however, we have not seen consistency with this and it’s usually a mixed bag with who gets it and who doesn’t.
+Some examples of categories that do have this feature though would be: car rental, self-storage facility, car dealer, optometrist, roofing contractor.

 How does this feature differ from the Product Post type?